MakisXathis/EEG-ELK-SIM/README.md

 ELKInterafce is build using maven and as described above serves the purpose of acting as an intermediate between the user and Kibana, providing to the user the ability to create dashboards dynamically and retrieve them as images locally.

-To run ELKInterface you need to setup a config.json file similar to the one in the resources folder of the project and pass its path as an argument to the executable jar, otherwise a file named config.json is attempted to be loaded from the local folder that the executable is run.
+The easiest way to run ELKInterface is to run the docker-compose.yml found under the elkinterface-docker directory.
+First you need to create the config.json and a directory named 'dashboards' that contain the template dashboards of the application.

-In the executable you need to specify the connection properties of the Kibana server:
+For the config.json you need to specify the connection properties of the Kibana server:
 ```bash
 {
 	"server":